3PU/2nd-paw/README.md

 ### Shopping cart

-The shopping cart icon is only displayed if any products have been added to the shopping cart.
+The shopping cart icon is only displayed if at least 1 product has been added to the shopping cart.

 ### Checkout